-It’s appearance, though small, is enough to light the colours in the eyes, which is one of the first places a viewer will look at in a portrait.
+A catchlight is that little reflection of a light source spotted in the eyes of portrait.
+It’s appearance, though small, is enough to light the colours in the eyes, which is one of the first places a viewer will look on a portrait.

-Without catchlights, eyes can look dull, flat, colourless and uninspired.
+Without a catchlight, eyes can look dull, flat, colourless and uninspired.
 While some styles of portraits work well without a catchlight the majority are improved with having one.

-You don’t need any fancy lighting equipment or dedicated tools to make catchlights – all you need is a light source.
+You don’t need any fancy lighting equipment or dedicated tools to make a catchlight – all you need is a light source.

 The position of your subject relative to the light source is how you create on.
 Position your light source between 0-45 degrees to your subject.

 Raise the light position so it is always at a 30-45 degree position relative to the subject’s eyes.

 Be careful if your subject is wearing glasses.
 Catchlights on glasses can be a distracting.
 You may need to raise of lower the camera angle to see past the catchlight on the glasses but still have it in their eyes.